selfcustody/krux/docs/getting-started/features/mnemonic-xor.en.md

 ### Core Principle

-Now we show a basic step
+We make use of a XOR property:

 If `A XOR B = C`, then `B XOR C = A`.

 - **A**: Your original mnemonic (the secret to protect);